How Your Small Backyard Deck Could Feel This Peaceful

 Natural Wood Drawbacks

-• Requires regular maintenance
+• Requires regular maintenance and sealing every 2-3 years

-• Can weather unevenly in small spaces
+• Can weather uneven in small spaces with varied sun exposure

-• May splinter over time
+• May splinter over time without proper maintenance

-• Vulnerable to moisture damage
+• Vulnerable to moisture damage in humid climates

 Composite Decking for Small Spaces

-Color Selection Strategy
+Color Selection Strategy for Small Spaces

 Layout Strategies That Maximize Peace and Space

 The layout of your small backyard deck determines how peaceful and spacious it feels.
 Smart layout choices can make a 100-square-foot deck feel as relaxing as spaces twice its size.
+Think of layout as your deck’s floor plan—it dictates traffic flow, sight lines, and how people interact with the space.

 The Corner Retreat Strategy